jaeakle/jaeakle/README.md

 - 🧑‍🔬Support Assistant at the University of Florida Research Computing

-- 📓 Currently studying Algorithm Abstraction and Design, and Programming Language Concepts
+- 📓 Currently studying Introduction to Software Engineering, Operating Systems, Security for Marginalized Groups, and Internet Networking Technologies

 - 🌱 I’m currently learning about creating packages for conda